nvim-telescope/telescope-frecency.nvim/README.md

 ## Frecency: sorting by "frequency" and "recency"

-Frecency is a score given to each unique file loaded into a Neovim buffer.
+'Frecency' is a score given to each unique file indexed in a file history database.

-A timestamp is recorded to a database on each file load.
+A timestamp is recorded to once per session when a file is loaded into a buffer.

 The score is calculated using the age of the 10 most recent timestamps and the total amount of times the file has been loaded: